HardisonCo/.github/international/tajikistan/tj-health/hms-esr/index.md

 ## Integration Points

-This document outlines how HMS-ESR is integrated with tj_Health systems in Tajikistan.
+This document outlines how HMS-ESR is integrated with tj-health systems in Tajikistan.